geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Arabs have faith, and Adel’s worth is known<br>
 In deeds not prais’d by Moslem lips alone.<br>
 But if the dawn a broken compact shew,<br>
-Thou shalt not find a brother’s vengeance slow.”
+Thou shalt not find a brother’s vengeance slow.”<br>
-Meanwhile the Christians, resting from iheir toil,<br>
+Meanwhile the Christians, resting from their toil,<br>
 Spread through the desert camp, and share its spoil.<br>
 Night closes round, but frequent watchfires gleam<br>
 On Arsouf’s tented slope and mountain stream;<br>